justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 </script>
 ```

-Although it worked locally, we quickly discovered that because of the CSP the code will not be evaluated on the challenge.
-This is because the driver evaluates scripts from the page and then looks if the variable was defined [here](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/drivers/npm/driver.js#L386)
+Although it worked locally, we quickly discovered that because of the CSP, the code will not be evaluated on the challenge.
+This is because the driver [evaluates scripts](https://github.com/AliasIO/wappalyzer/blob/dfe686e524345145bd6286de2148b87d83b575d4/src/drivers/npm/driver.js#L386) from the page and then looks if the variable was defined.

 ```js
 const js = processJs(